 What are scones anyway?

 When I’ve talked to people about their scone preferences, they seem to have very different ideas of what a good scone should be.
 I’d imagine it stems back to life experiences, memories of their first yummy scone.

 Scones in England, Ireland, and America are all textured differently.
-I think in Australia, due to our melting pot of cultures.
+I think in Australia, due to our melting pot of cultures we might have differing ideas.
 This is the cause of many a heated discussion.
 So when you try a new recipe do it with an open mind and love them for what they are.